litestar-org/litestar/docs/usage/routing/parameters.rst

   ``path_param`` is a :ref:`path parameter <usage/routing/parameters:path parameters>`.

 .. note:: You cannot declare path :term:`parameters <parameter>` in different application layers.
 The reason for this
-    is to ensure simplicity - otherwise :term:`parameter` resolution becomes very difficult to do correctly.
+    is to ensure simplicity - otherwise parameter resolution becomes very difficult to do correctly.